Snow goose: Breeding

 Long-term pair bonds are usually formed in the second year, although breeding does not usually start until the third year.
-Females are strongly philopatric, meaning they will return to the place they hatched to breed.
+Females are strongly philopatric, meaning they return to the place they hatched to breed.

 Snow geese often nest in colonies.
-Nesting usually begins at the end of May or during the first few days of June, depending on snow conditions.
+Nesting usually begins at the end of May to the first few days of June, depending on snow conditions.
 The female selects a nest site and builds the nest on an area of high ground.
 The nest is a shallow depression lined with plant material and may be reused from year to year.
 After the female lays the first of three to five eggs, she lines the nest with down.
+Eggs measure 7.9–8.3 cm (3.1–3.3 in) in length and 5.1–5.5 cm (2–2.2 in) in width.
 The female incubates for 22 to 25 days, and the young leave the nest within a few hours of hatching.

 The young feed themselves, but are protected by both parents.
-After 42 to 50 days they can fly, but they remain with their family until they are two to three years old.
+After 42 to 50 days, they can fly, but they remain with their family until they are two to three years old.